GatoRat/Project/Docs/SolutionLayout.md

 # Project Solution Layout

 The Project solution layout is designed to keep source files, support files and build files organized and separated.
-Typically, there are three main "controlled" directories at the base level, though more may be added as needed: **Docs**, **Install**, **Src** and **ThirdParty**.
-There are three temporary directories: **Build**, **.vs**, **Debug** and, if used, the **.git** directory.
+Typically, there are four main "controlled" directories at the base level, though more may be added as needed: **Docs**, **Install**, **Src** and **ThirdParty**.
+There are three or four temporary directories: **Build**, **Debug**, **.vs** and, if used, **.git**.

 IDEs and source control may create additional temporary directories.

 ## Docs

 Contains documents related to the solution and/or application.
 For example, it may contain a help project.
 This is kept separate from **Src** since a writer may need access to it and not the other directories.
-It also keeps directories, especially the base directory, from being littered with files.
+It also keeps other directories, especially the base directory, from being littered with files.

 ## Install

 Contains installation scripts and files.
 Since the installation for projects varies widely, the contents of this directory haven't been standardized.
-Currently, NSIS is planned to be used for installers.
+In the past, NSIS was used as the installer.

+> All recent projects used an "xcopy install".

 ## Build